 Even if one is to accept the letter of such treaties, mineral rights were often not specified as part of what the tribes were ceding.
 Therefore, the commission argues, if a tribe didn’t specifically give up its mineral right, then the right remains with the tribes even after all these years into colonization.
 Furthermore, the TERC report argues that the financial injuries borne by the region’s tribes should be recalculated.

-“Considering most contracts have recognized mineral and water rights unless specifically stated, they weren’t ceded,” Dallin Maybee, who is Northern Arapaho and a legal scholar and commissioner on the report, said.
-“It’s no secret that the wealth of the country was built on the back of natural resources extracted from Indigenous lands who were diminished as westward expansion occurred.”
+“Considering most contracts have recognized mineral and water rights unless specifically stated, they weren’t ceded,” said Dallin Maybee, who is Northern Arapaho and a legal scholar and commissioner on the report.
+“It’s no secret that the wealth of the country was built on the back of natural resources extracted from Indigenous lands.”

-Colorado’s Department of Natural Resources Chris Arend said in response to the findings of the report, “The state of Colorado is committed to working with Tribal Nations to protect their lands, and further consulting with the Tribal governments on these comprehensive issues.”
+Colorado Department of Natural Resources communications director Chris Arend said in response to the findings of the report, “The state of Colorado is committed to working with tribal nations to protect their lands, and further consulting with the tribal governments on these comprehensive issues.”

 Clint Carroll, who is Cherokee, is an environmental researcher and professor of Indigenous Studies at the University of Colorado Boulder.
 He says the report outlines steps Colorado and these settler communities can take to help Indigenous communities today.